rust-lang/rust/src/doc/book/patterns.md

 [bindings]: variable-bindings.html
 [match]: match.html

-A quick refresher; you can match against literals directly, and `_` acts as an ‘any’ case:
+A quick refresher: you can match against literals directly, and `_` acts as an ‘any’ case:

 ```rust